MelWatts/Jurassic-mix/README.md

 * README template from code institute fellow student [README.md template](https://github.com/ThijsTerporten/Climbing-Traveller/blob/master/README.md).
 * Design inspiration from [Web Dev Simplified](https://www.youtube.com/watch?v=28VfzEiJgy4)
 * All animations and audio Javascript from [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ)
+* My 5 year old daughter and her love for dinosaurs, she has enjoyed playing this game.

 ## Content

-All content in this project are taken from researching the website for helpful links and tips for Children with mental health issues.
+All content in this project are taken from my 5 year old daughters love for dinosaurs..

 ## Media

-* All images where taken  [Pexels](https://www.pexels.com/nl-nl/).
+* All images were taken  [Pixabay](https://pixabay.com/).
-* All video are from [YouTube](https://www.youtube.com/).
+* All audio clips were  [Freesound](https://freesound.org/)
+* Images were sized using Adobe Photshop
+* Wireframes were created using Adobe InDesign

 ## Acknowledgements

 I would like to acknowledge my mentor Antonio Rodriguez.
 He reassured me when I was doubtful of myself and my skills, and send me useful information during our mentoring sessions about things he saw I was struggling with.
-Especially during the media query, I was writing hundreds of lines of css, he showed me a simpler solution  - columns and grids - .
+And all the community on Slack, which I relied on heavily for JavaScript help.

 **This project was created for educational purposes only, credit for all images goes to their owners**